WeblateOrg/weblate/docs/admin/install.rst

 You should verify that the signature matches the archive you have downloaded.
 This way you can be sure that you are using the same code that was released.
-You should also verify the date of the signature to make sure that you downloaded the latest version.
+You should also verify the date of the signature to ensure that you downloaded the latest version.

 Each archive is accompanied with ``.asc`` files which contain the PGP signature